- Achieving Sustainable Site Design through Low Impact Development Practices

 - GSA Advantage!

-- U.S. DOE Energy Efficiency and Renewable Energy High Performance Buildings Energy Data Book—Federal Sector
+- U.S. DOE Energy, Efficiency and Renewable Energy Buildings, Energy Data Book—Chapter 4: Federal Sector

 - U.S. DOE Energy Efficiency and Renewable Energy High Performance Federal Buildings Database